 RECENT PRODUCT LIABILITY VERDICTS & SETTLEMENTS

 Plaintiff was a 21-year-old male who was severely injured on a towable inflatable on the San Joaquin Delta near Tower Park Marina in Lodi, California.
 He was being towed by a family friend operating a personal water craft.
-It was a windy day… Read more
+It was a windy day a… Read more

 WHAT OUR CLIENTS SAY ABOUT THEIR CASES